Follow us on: #monalisamovie | monalisa-movie.com

 Executive Producers: James Farwell, Frank Hart, Jerry Daigle

-Countries of production: France - Italy - UK - USA
+Countries of production: France - Italy

 Duration (in minutes): 90